techlahoma/broadcasting/teams.md

     * [OKC Stream Team](#okc-stream-team) - Stream Techlahoma meetups at StarSpace46 to Twitch
     * [Tulsa Stream Team](#tulsa-stream-team) - Manage Techlahoma streaming and simulcasting in Tulsa

-### Conference A/V Team
+### Conference and Workshop A/V Team
 * Members
   * Ava, Ben Van Treese, **need more volunteers**
 * Responsibilities
-  * Coordinate A/V for conferences with contractors and/or volunteers
+  * Coordinate A/V for conferences and workshops with contractors and/or volunteers

 ### Content Marketing Team
 * Members